 ProxyCannon makes use of iptables to do its natting.
 In the past, if you ran it, your previous iptables state (if any) was lost.
 With this update, your previous iptable state will be saved before running, and restored when finished.

 We've added better (not perfect) signal handling, so that if/when an issue arises, ProxyCannon will attempt to cleanup up gracefully, restoring your system to its previous state.

 If you ever want to know what WAN IP's your traffic took you can use the -l switch to record a log to the /tmp directory.

 Take a look and try it out.
-If you run into any problems please submit an issue to github.
+If you run into any problems please reach out to SynerComm.